 When you marry or enter into a civil partnership your financial position will change.
 It’s up to you how you manage your money but you’ll need to think about whether you’ll organise your finances jointly or separately.
 You may have very different approaches to money so it’s important to be clear from the start about how you want to pay for things and make decisions.
 Try to avoid a situation where only one of you understands your finances.

-You could consider having a prenuptial agreement (a prenup), which is a legal document setting out what you’ve agreed.
+You could consider having a prenuptial agreement (a prenup), which is a written contract setting out what you’ve agreed.
 You can also have a postnuptial agreement (postnup) after you’ve married or become civil partners.
 These agreements aren’t legally binding but will be considered by the courts if you later get divorced or dissolve your civil partnership.

 If you’re receiving Pension Credit and your new partner is below State Pension age, you could lose your entitlement to Pension Credit.
 Call our Helpline to arrange to speak to an adviser if you think this might affect you.

 To check the benefits you qualify for, use our benefits calculator or call our Helpline.

 If you reached State Pension age before 6 April 2016, you may be able to use part of your former spouse or partner’s National Insurance record to count towards your State Pension.

 The new State Pension is based on your own National Insurance record and you can’t usually use your former partner or spouse’s National Insurance record.
 Contact the Future Pension Centre helpline for more advice.

 Other pension schemes have different rules about your rights to a former partner or spouse’s pension if you remarry.
 You should check your position with the pension provider.